rcolomina/lending_pool_simpy_simulation/README.md

-# Lending Pool Mesa Simulation
+# Lending Pool Simulation

-This is a python mesa simulation integrated along with a lending pool contract solidity contract.
+This is a python mesa framework to simulate a lending pool contract interactions happening during its utilization by a set of borrowers and lenders which are simulated as agents.

-The setup uses hardhat and web3 wrapper python client to interact, change and monitor the state of contract.
+This repository uses hardhat and a web3 wrapper in python as client to interact with contract, changing and monitoring its state.

+Additonally, there is a jupyter notebook at the client folder, helping to visualize the results from the simulations.

+The main reference of this repo can be found at the docs folder, in which different interest rate models for lending pools are explained in details.
+This simulations and solidity contract implements a simple linear interest rate model similar to AAVE but simpler.

-## Solidity Contract Setup and Hardhat Node
+## Contract (Solidity) and Hardhat Node Setup

 First clone this reposity from a terminal on your local machine.